yotamnahum/repo-tree/README.md

 ## Description

-`repo-tree` is a Python package for displaying a repository's tree structure.
-It offers a Pythonic alternative to the Linux `tree` command, with the capability to exclude files or directories as specified in `.gitignore`.
+`repo-tree` is a python package for displaying a repository's tree structure.
+It offers a pythonic alternative to the Linux `tree` command, with the capability to exclude files or directories as specified in `.gitignore`.

 ## Installation